AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch4.md

 is called a drug interaction.

 It is critical to speak with your care team about any supplements you may be taking.
-Some examples include: Turmeric, Ginkgo biloba, Green tea extract, St. John’s Wort, Antioxidants
+Some examples include:
+- Turmeric
+- Ginkgo biloba
+- Green tea extract
+- St. John’s Wort
+- Antioxidants

 Certain medicines can also affect the ability of a drug to do its job.
 Antacids,